Don’t throw away your opportunity

 Call it 'unfair', but life never presents an opportunity in a golden plate.

-In an earlier post, I mentioned about interpreting scriptures for practical application in our lives.
-In this post, I’m sharing with you a story in a Hindu epic that inspired me greatly.
-It’s a pity that I forgot the names of the character and reference but the moral of the story inspired me all through my life.
+In an So do we throw the scriptures away, I mentioned about interpreting scriptures for practical application in our lives.
+In this post, I'm sharing with you a story in a Hindu epic that inspired me greatly.
+It's a pity that I forgot the names of the character and reference but the moral of the story inspired me all through my life.

 In the ancient days, according to Hindu epics, it is a common practice for men to undertake penance to invoke blessing of gods.
 One such story goes like this: